THE HISTORY OF RECREATION DISTRICT #1/ PELICAN PARK

 How did the park start?

 In November of 2011, the Board of Commissioners pledged operating money to bond out 4 million dollars for the expansion of the White Pelican Gym.
-The expansion will consist of two new basketball/volleyball courts.
-In addition the Park will use the funds to pave the Yellow parking lot in 2012 and to put three course surface treatment on all other parking lots to reduce the dust and remove the gravel.
-The funding will also cover the replacement of the pathway in Phase 1 and 2 of the Park with work to be done in 2012.
+The expansion consisted of two new basketball/volleyball courts adjacent to the original 2 courts.
+In addition, in 2012 the Park used the remaining funds to pave the Yellow parking lot and the walking pathways in Phase 1 and 2 of the Park.

 The Park also serves as a large economic generator for the community when events/shows rent the Castine Center as well as when the Park hosts or rents to tournaments in all sports.
 The Park has hosted many large sport tournaments a year with (50-200 teams) that brought thousands of people to the area for a weekend of sports.